Clever/ARCHIVED-oplog-replay/README.md

 Oplog Replay
 ============

-A library and a binary for replaying MongoDB oplogs at a multiple of the original speed.
+A library, binary, and worker for replaying MongoDB oplogs at a multiple of the original speed.
 Useful for stress testing databases using real world data.

 Usage as a binary
 -----------------